 Install software for running an inference task#

-1. Install vllm from the official v0.18.1 (optional if the correct version is installed) or from the fork vllm-FL.
+1. Install vllm from the official v0.20.2 (optional if the correct version is installed)

 2. Install vllm-plugin-FL